Privacy Policy

 We may implement inactivity policies (e.g., after extended periods without login) and may notify Users prior to deactivation or deletion.

-Depending on your location, you may have certain rights regarding your Personal Information under applicable data protection laws, including Canada’s PIPEDA and, where applicable, GDPR/UK GDPR.
+Depending on where you live, you may have certain rights regarding your Personal Information.

 Vanguard respects these rights and provides mechanisms to exercise them.